 Following surgery, the patient is required to go to the post-operative monitoring room (PMSI).
 Placed in this rest room under the supervision of a nursing team, the patient recovers, eats and eliminates the sedative drugs ingested during the surgery.
 In short, this time allows him to regain his strength and regain consciousness before being able to go back home.
 However, reducing the rest time has many advantages for the patient as well as for the health care institution.
 What tools can be used to reduce post-operative recovery time, and what are the benefits?
 Answers in this article!

-Hypnosedation to reduce postoperative rest time: what is the medico-economic interest?
+Hypnosedation to reduce postoperative surveillance time: what is the medico-economic interest?

 Hypnosedation to reduce IPSS-time